Monsieur Mallah

-Publication history

-Monsieur Mallah first appeared in Doom Patrol #86 (March 1964) and was created by Arnold Drake and Bruno Premiani.

 Fictional character biography

 Origin

-A scientist experiments on a captured gorilla from Gorilla City, raising his I.Q. to the genius-level of 178.
-He names the gorilla Monsieur Mallah and educates him for almost a decade before making him his personal assistant.
+A scientist experimented on a captured gorilla from Gorilla City, raising his I.Q. to the genius-level of 178.
+He named the gorilla Monsieur Mallah and educated him for almost a decade before making him his personal assistant.

-The Brain, explaining Mallah's origin in Doom Patrol #86

-The scientist's colleague, Niles Caulder grows jealous of his work and arranges for the scientist to get caught in an explosion, which destroys the scientist's body.
+The scientist's colleague, Niles Caulder, grows jealous of his work and arranges for the scientist to get caught in an explosion, which destroys the scientist's body.
 Only the brain survives, and Caulder plans on putting his brain in a robot body.
 Mallah rescues the scientist, taking his brain and transferring it to a computer network that keeps it functioning.
-Now known simply as the Brain, the scientist and Mallah gather together the criminal organization known as the Brotherhood of Evil in hopes of conquering the world and getting revenge on Caulder.
-They gained members like Madame Rouge, General Immortus, and Garguax.
+Now known simply as the Brain, the scientist and Mallah form the Brotherhood of Evil in hopes of conquering the world and getting revenge on Caulder.

 Caulder, now known as the Chief, through a series of other accidents that he manipulated, forms the superhero group known as the Doom Patrol.
 Setting out to destroy the Chief's 'pets', the Brain, Mallah, and their Brotherhood become enemies with the Patrol.
 Their criminal activities also put them into opposition with the Teen Titans.